zanuka/react-redux-video-player/README.md

 ![](./img/playa.jpg)

-video player using react for components and redux for app state
+video player using react for components and redux for player state

 ## basics
 - video player
 - search bar: powers video list
 - video list: updates on-the-fly
 - search utilizes YouTube API
+- use redux to manage player state

+## inspiration
 This project is intended to extend the video player created in [Stephen Grider's](https://github.com/StephenGrider) excellent course on Udemy, [Modern React with Redux](https://www.udemy.com/react-redux).
 If you aren't able to view the course, I recommend his companion code at [ReduxCasts](https://github.com/StephenGrider/ReduxCasts).